Cardio (Caring for Everyone)

 Reduction in the mortality rate among patients with hypertension, diabetes, obesity and high cholesterol.

-The “Cuidando de Todos” Protocol became an official guideline in the municipality of São Paulo in 2020, guiding health managers and professionals to tackle NCDs in a coordinated way
+The Cuidando de Todos (Caring for Everyone) Protocol becomes a guideline in the municipality of São Paulo, guiding managers and healthcare professionals to act in a coordinated manner against NCDs (Non-Communicable Diseases) in 2020

 “The CARDIO model is fundamentally important to the Novartis Foundation, both in Brazil and globally.
 In addition to generating positive impact on public health through the implementation of best practices, CARDIO encourages partnerships between public and private organizations to transform cardiovascular health for the Brazilian population.”